seveas/git-spindle/docs/github.rst

 .. describe:: git hub create [--private] [-d <description>]

-Create a (possibly rivate) repository on github for your current repository.
+Create a (possibly private) repository on GitHub for your current repository.
 An optional description can be given too.
-After running this command, a repository will be created on github and your local repository will have github as remote "origin", so :command:`git push origin master` will work.
+After running this command, a repository will be created on GitHub and your local repository will have GitHub as remote "origin", so :command:`git push origin master` will work.

 .. describe:: git hub set-origin [--ssh|--http]

 Fix the configuration of your repository's remotes.
-Remote "origin" will be set to your github repository.
-If that repository is a fork, remote "upstram" will be set to the repository you forked from.
+Remote "origin" will be set to your GitHub repository.
+If that repository is a fork, remote "upstream" will be set to the repository you forked from.

 For origin, an SSH url is used.
 For upstream, set-origin defaults to adding a